Nexfinity/CakeyBot-Wiki-OLD/music/special-permissions.md

 ### Live Streams

 Some commands can not be used while a live stream is playing.
 If you try to use one of these commands while a live stream is playing you will be notified with an error message.
-In order to use these commands you will either need to wait until the stream ends or use the `!skip` command to go to the next song in the queue. (or stop playing if the queue is empty)
+In order to use these commands you will either need to wait until the stream ends or use the `/skip` command to go to the next song in the queue. (or stop playing if the queue is empty)